-A professional firework display is truly the perfect way to finish to the biggest day of your life.
-Whether you like the big bangs or the quiet chinese lanterns are more your thing, fireworks can be an amazing part of your wedding entertainment in the evening.
+A professional firework display is truly the perfect way to finish the biggest day of your life.
+Whether you like the big bangs or the quiet Chinese lanterns are more your thing, wedding fireworks can be an amazing part of your entertainment in the evening.
 There are professional display teams covering the whole of the UK, which means you're sure to find a package to suit your big day.
 Here's our guide to wedding fireworks and how to make your wedding end with a bang...

-Before you start booking your firework company, it’s a good idea to start by checking that your venue allows them before booking your event.
+Before you start booking your fireworks company, it’s a good idea to start by checking that your wedding venue allows them before booking your event.
 Some venues will not allow fireworks, so please check first, so not to be disappointed.
 Other venues may have limitations, such as low-noise fireworks, or limits on the number of wedding fireworks they'll allow in a week.
 This is equally likely in built-up residential areas and rural wedding venues with nearby farms, so don't assume - check!

 The exact content of a firework display will depend on your own requirements and on the nature of the site.
-Ideally the display site should be 50 metres long and 25 metres wide for the fireworks themselves, with a fall-out area clear of marquees, cars etc as display fireworks produce quite a bit of debris and ash.
-Many firework displays reach heights of 100 metres and care should be taken to avoid areas with overhead power cables, trees etc. Your guests should be 50 – 75 metres from the nearest firework, with the wind travelling from the spectators towards the fireworks.
+Ideally, the display site should be 50 metres long and 25 metres wide for the fireworks themselves.
+The fallout area should be clear of marquees, cars etc. This is because display fireworks produce quite a bit of debris and ash.
+Fireworks reach heights of 100 metres, so it's important to avoid overhead power cables and trees.
+Your guests should be 50 to 75 metres from the nearest firework, with the wind travelling from the spectators towards the fireworks.